dnwillia/SConsTests/README.md

 Issues
 ------

-- None of this code builds at all on Windows.
+- None of this code builds _out of the box_ at all on Windows.
 The ifort tool does not configure properly even if you have it pre-configured in the environment.

 - On MacOS the aliases for f77, f90, f95, etc... are not provided.
 This seems to cause an issue with the `FORTRAN` construction variable which ends up defaulting to `f77` which does not exist.
-Without the modified gfortran.py module in the `site_tools` area none of the code will build on MacOS.
-Without the modifiations to the tool this is the error:
+Without the modified gfortran.py module in the `site_tools` area, which forces `FORTRAN=gfortran`, none of the code will build on MacOS.
+Without the modifiations to the tool this is the
+  error:

 ```
 dnwillia@comp TestFlat % scons -f SConstruct_gfortran1